 Epilepsy can cause nighttime seizures.
 Epilepsy is an umbrella term that refers to many different types of seizure disorders.

 Knowing a person has epilepsy does not explain why they have seizures.
-Doctors diagnose a person with epilepsy if they have two or more seizures that are not clearly due to something else, such as a fever or alcohol withdrawal.
+Doctors diagnose a person with epilepsy if they have two or more seizures that are not clearly caused by something else, such as a fever or alcohol withdrawal.

 Some potential causes of epilepsy include: